Greg Cleveland: Early life and education

 Greg Cleveland was born on August 19, 1963, in Winter Park, Florida.
 He went to high school at Edgewater before playing college football at Florida.
 During his freshman year he was the backup offensive lineman to Dan Fike.
 He moved to defensive end in his sophomore year.
 At the start of his junior year he was overweight and subsequently suspended by the coach.
 He sat out for the entire season.
 Cleveland was moved back to offensive lineman in 1985 to replace Lomas Brown, considered one of the best Florida linemen in history.
 He played three games before suffering a season-ending knee injury.
 Rather than pursue a redshirt, Cleveland opted to try professional football.

 Professional career

-After his time at Florida he had a short stint with the Orlando Renegades of the United States Football League (USFL).
+After his time at Florida, Cleveland had a short stint with the Orlando Renegades of the United States Football League (USFL).
 But the season was canceled before he got to play.
 In 1987, he was signed by the Miami Dolphins of the National Football League (NFL) as a replacement player during the 24-day NFLPA strike.
 He played in two games before being released.
 He did not play afterwards.